Specialized Use Cases

 What is it

 Student bags are optimized for: volume sufficient for multiple textbooks/binders plus a laptop (typically 20–30L), durability against daily drops and abrasion (reinforced bottoms, quality zippers), laptop protection with false bottom (students are statistically high-risk for drops), water bottle pockets (daily hydration), front organization for stationery, and comfortable carry for 6–8 hours with 20+ pounds.
-Style matters more in this segment than most others — the bag is worn in social environments with peer observation.
+Style matters more in this segment than most others.
+The bag is worn in social environments with peer observation.

 Why it matters